 - Issac Ross (2009)

-At the present time, the start of the 2017 season, the club has healthy player numbers with 6 open teams and 20 junior teams.
-The steady advance in the senior division one team"s standings over the past 10 years has been a testament to the hard work of many, culminating in the Championship win in 2013.
+At the present time, the start of the 2021 season, the club has healthy player numbers with 5 open teams and 18 junior teams.
+The steady advance in the Premier team's standing over the past 15 years has been a testament to the hard work of many, culminating in the Championship win in 2013.
 Since 2005 the club has had 15 players take up professional contracts (7 in other parts of the country and abroad) which is testament to the level the club is currently working at.
-We have two current NPC players (Ryan Crotty - Canterbury; Kieron Fonotia - Tasman), two Crusaders (Ryan Crotty and Kieron Fonotia), and one All Black (Ryan Crotty) who all contribute to the Club and on and off the field when free from contractual duty.
+We have three current NPC players (Oliver Jager, Billy Harmon and Nathan Vella) and three Super Rugby players (Oliver Jager, Billy Harmon and Nathan Vella) who all contribute to the Club and on and off the field when free from contractual duty.

-Financially the Club lies in reasonable stead with the balance sheet placing assets in excess of $1.7m.
-However, ten years on from the inception of professional rugby, the subtle but increasing financial pressures that have come along are beginning to mount.
-Alike other Clubs, escalating maintenance and day-to-day running costs has demanded a shift from the traditional Rugby Club to a more business structured model.
-The recent elevation in beach front property values has given rise to the relocation idea currently referred to as the "Eastern Community Sports and Recreation Project".
-Club Chairman Wayne Turner is exploring a range of options relating to a shift from the existing Club house to a new facility closer to the number one playing ground and all is looking good for a move in the near future.
+Financially the Club lies in reasonable stead with the balance sheet placing assets in excess of $2.8m.
+However, twenty-five years on from the inception of professional rugby, the subtle but increasing financial pressures that have come along are beginning to mount.
+Like other Clubs, escalating maintenance and day-to-day running costs has demanded a shift from the traditional rugby club to a more business structured model.

-For a full and comprehensive history of the New Brighton Rugby Football Club 1921-2006 buy a copy of Dick Hockley"s "Up the Pipis!"
-Eighty-five Years of Rugby in the New Brighton District.
-Dick passed away recently but his contribution to the Club, and especially his work in compiling the official history of New Brighton Rugby, will always be remembered.
+For a full and comprehensive history of the New Brighton Rugby Football Club 1921-2021 buy a copy of THE RISING TIDE which was published in time for the Centenary celebrations at April 2021.
 Order forms for the book are available here, otherwise contact or visit the club to attain a copy.